gene-git/ssl-mgr/README.rst

 New / Interesting
 ==================

-Recent changes and any important new info goes here.
+Recent changes and important info goes here.

+ * For non-dns servers the *restart_cmd* config can now be either a list of commands or a single command.
+   This can be helpful for postfix when using sni_maps; these *must* be rebuilt whenever a cert changes. e.g. the smtp server could now have:

+   restart_cmd = ['/usr/bin/postmap -F lmdb:/etc/postfix/sni_maps', '/usr/bin/postfix reload']

+   **Reloading/restarting postfix alone will NOT pick up new cert when using sni_maps**

+   You can alternatively put both commands into a shell script and run that as well.

- * This has been in production for some time
+ * ssl-mgr has been in production for some time and working well.
- * This is the first version made available to community.

 More Detail
 ===========